Collecting, Interpreting, and Responding to Early Student Feedback

 Download a PDF version of this resource.

 Weeks three, four, or five of the quarter are a good time to collect early feedback from students on how their learning is progressing.
-At this point in the quarter, early feedback from students helps to identify what is working well in your course(s), as well as challenges or concerns students have.
-Often, at this point in the quarter, students reveal challenges they may not otherwise have shared that can be acted upon fairly easily.
-There are a few ways you can collect student feedback:
+At this point in the quarter, early feedback from students helps to identify what is working well in your course(s), and challenges or concerns they have can be timely addressed.

 Responding to Student Feedback